raentena/MSSQL-Linux-Container-Kubernetes/lab/mod04/lab01/readme.md

 23. Restart the SQL Server service for the setting to take effect:

-    `systemctl restart mssql-server`
+    `sudo systemctl restart mssql-server`

-24. Key in your password.
+24. Key in your password if prompted for sudo.

 25. Try connecting using the default port of SQL and it will connect successfully: